Sustainability

 Our intentional approach to strengthening communities

-We focus on three priorities for our community impact—improving housing access and affordability, accelerating small business growth, and empowering financial mobility.
-These three elements are central components to our efforts related to advancing economic empowerment and opportunity and equipping individuals with the knowledge and resources they need to achieve long-term financial stability.
+We focus on three priorities for our community impact – improving housing access and affordability, accelerating business growth, and empowering financial opportunity.
+We seek to deepen our impact by collaborating with customers and community organizations that share our commitment to stronger communities.
 In addition, Wells Fargo supports the development of strong communities through disaster relief funding and engages employee volunteers across a range of local initiatives.

-Since 2019, Wells Fargo & Company and the Wells Fargo Foundation have given more than $2 billion in support of housing, small business, financial health and more, to strengthen communities by investing in pathways to economic advancement and generational wealth.
+Since 2019, Wells Fargo & Company and the Wells Fargo Foundation have given more than $2 billion in support of housing, business growth, financial health and more, to help communities thrive with financially resilient families, vibrant businesses and affordable places to call home.

-Wells Fargo continues to advance its support for housing access and affordability, having donated over $745 million since 2019 to support efforts that help keep people housed, increase affordable and workforce housing supply, and open doors to homeownership.
 Housing stability can lead to economic mobility, stronger well-being, and the ability to grow and pass down wealth.
 Communities often hold the key to unlocking housing ideas that best fit their neighborhoods.
-Learning from them, we have worked with public, private and local leaders to co-design ways to transform neighborhoods, including places to live for low-income families, people who have experienced homelessness, and veterans.
+Learning from them, we have worked with public, private, and local leaders to co-design ways to transform neighborhoods, including places to live for low-income families, people who have experienced homelessness, and veterans.
 In our philanthropy efforts, Wells Fargo aims for a participatory approach, where residents are empowered to express their needs and aspirations for housing and supportive resident services.

-To support small business growth, Wells Fargo collaborates with nonprofits to provide small business owners with access to capital, knowledge and networks, and opportunities to create a thriving workforce.
+To support business growth, Wells Fargo collaborates with nonprofits to provide business owners with access to capital, knowledge and networks, and opportunities to create a thriving workforce.

 Wells Fargo’s Open for Business Fund, a roughly $420 million national small business recovery effort established during the COVID-19 pandemic, helped small businesses recover and grow.
 In 2024, grantees reported that the Open for Business Fund benefited more than 336,000 small businesses, empowering them to keep or create more than 461,000 jobs in communities across the United States.
 Insights from the Open for Business Fund may help inform how community organizations approach future support for small businesses.

-Wells Fargo’s support has opened pathways to economic advancement for individuals, families and communities through programs that have worked to increase financial mobility, reduce debt, drive savings and encourage wealth-building.
+Wells Fargo’s support has opened pathways to economic advancement for individuals, families and communities through programs that seek to help people attain family sustaining jobs, reduce debt, drive savings and encourage wealth-building.

-To help people and communities become more financially resilient, Wells Fargo & Company and the Wells Fargo Foundation have collectively contributed more than $41 million in grants since 2018 for financial coaching and counseling and credit-building loans, helping people reduce debt by nearly $87 million and increase savings by $51 million.
-More than 89,000 people have established or improved their credit score, and more than 40,000 people acquired a bank account or other financial asset.
+To help people and communities become more financially resilient, Wells Fargo & Company and the Wells Fargo Foundation have collectively contributed more than $49 million in grants since 2018 for financial coaching and counseling and credit-building programs, helping people reduce debt by more than $107 million and increase savings by $59 million.
+More than 111,000 people have established or improved their credit score, and more than 42,000 people acquired a bank account or other financial asset.

-In 2024, Orange County became the first local government in Florida to launch a Financial Empowerment Center with help from Wells Fargo Foundation funding to the Cities for Financial Empowerment Fund.
-Since 2016, the Wells Fargo Foundation has provided more than $6 million to the Cities for Financial Empowerment Fund for Financial Empowerment Centers nationally, which offer professional, one-on-one financial counseling as a free public service.
+Wells Fargo supports city–led Financial Empowerment Centers, including recent openings such as the Charleston Financial Empowerment Center, which offer professional financial counseling as a free public service integrated with housing, workforce, and social support programs.
+Since 2018, the Wells Fargo Foundation has provided more than $7.3 million to the Cities for Financial Empowerment Fund for Financial Empowerment Centers nationally, which offer professional, one-on-one financial counseling as a free public service.

 Collaboration can help build thriving communities.
 It can help families and individuals become financially stable, own a small business or buy their first homes.
 It can turn a startup business into a storefront that one day becomes a franchise fueling a local economy.
 The opportunity that lies ahead is accelerating this collaborative mindset and promoting transformational change in our communities.